 How Much Insurance Do I Need?

 It’s recommended you document your belongings regularly.
-If fire were to destroy your home, a detailed inventory is needed to reimburse you fully.
-Taking pictures from all angles, both inside and outside your home, is an easy and cost free way to inventory your belongings.
+If a fire were to destroy your home, a detailed inventory is needed to reimburse you fully.
+Taking pictures from all angles, both inside and outside your home is an easy and cost-free way to inventory your belongings.

 How Do I Know if I Have Enough Fire Coverage?